 Payment processing, shipping, and delivery are all important post-purchase touchpoints for your customer experience, but the returns process can be one of the most pivotal moments in a relationship with even your best customers.
 Returns don’t have to be a point of frustration for your customers.
 With the right process and OMS technology in place, returns can become a point of retention.

-Here are the best ways to keep returns customer-centric, so your best customers will keep coming back for more.
+Here are the best ways to keep returns customer-centric, outlining ecommerce returns best practices, and ensuring your best customers will keep coming back for more.

 1. Offer easy-to-initiate returns